-Interest expense consists of interest expense related to our loan agreements, liability classified Legacy Bridger Series B Preferred Shares (all of the issued and outstanding shares of which have been fully redeemed), and interest rate swaps agreements.
+Interest expense consists of interest expense related to our loan agreements, liability classified Legacy Bridger Series B Preferred Shares (all of the issued and outstanding shares of which have been fully redeemed as of December 31, 2022), and interest rate swaps agreements.
 Interest expense also includes amortization of debt issuance costs associated with our loan agreements.
 Refer to discussion of our loan commitments further below under the section of this prospectus entitled "-Liquidity and Capital Resources-Indebtedness."